pshirolk/Lights-Out-Game/README.md

 # Lights Out Project

-This is a C++ graphics program in collaboration with a partner that allows the user to play the game Lights Out.
+This is a C++ graphics program in that allows the user to play the game Lights Out.

+It is made in collaboration with my partner Owen Davis from an advanced programming class.

 This project was built using Professor Lisa Dion's starter code from a previous graphics project.